DH-Center-Tuebingen/Spacialist/INSTALL.md

 ```

 ### Proxy Setup
-To communicate with Laravel, Spacialist requires the API folder to be in the Spacialist folder.
-If you run Spacialist under `yourdomain.tld/Spacialist`, the Laravel API has to be `yourdomain.tld/Spacialist/api`.

-Since Laravel has a sub-folder as document root `laravel/public`, it won't work to simply copy Laravel to your webserver's root directory.
+Since Laravel has a sub-folder as document root `Spacialist/public`, it won't work to simply copy Laravel to your webserver's root directory.
-One solution is to setup a proxy on the same machine and re-route all requests from `/Spacialist/api` to Laravel's public folder (e.g. `/var/www/html/Spacialist/laravel/public`).
+One solution is to setup a proxy on the same machine and re-route all requests from `/Spacialist` to Laravel's public folder (e.g. `/var/www/html/Spacialist/public`).

 1. Enable the webserver's proxy packages and the rewrite engine